opinti/spectral-multifidelity/README.md

 ![Example Clustering](figures/example-clustering.png)

-#### 3.1 High-fidelity data acquisition policy and `fit_transform()` method
+#### 3.1 Use of the `fit_transform()` method

-We can leverage the graph clustering to a define a more effective high-fidelity data acquisition policy, rather than just picking random points as above.
+We leverage the graph clustering above to a decide which high-fidelity data to acquire.
-Specifically, we determine the centroids of the clusters arising in the low-fidelity data and acquire their high-fidelity counterpart.
+Specifically, we select the high-fidelity data that correspond to the centroids of the low-fidelity graph's clusters.
 That is,

 ```python
 ## Aquire high-fidelity data at the centroids location
 hf_data_train = hf_data[inds_centroids, :]
 ```

 Let's now use the model again with this new selection strategy.
-Further, we use the `fit_transform()` method of the `MultiFidelityModel` class.
+Further, to compute the transformation we use the `fit_transform()` method of the `MultiFidelityModel` class.
-This computes the regularization strength parameter so that the multi-fidelity estimates exhibit a specified level of uncertainty.
+This finds the regularization strength parameter `kappa` that results to a specified average level of uncertainty of the multi-fidelity estimates.
-The default is 3 times the high-fidelity noise/uncertainty.
+This is done by specifing the multi-to-high-fidelity uncertainty ratio `r`, whose default velue is 3.

 ```python
 ## Initialize the model